vuki656/nvim-config/README.md

     ├── spell                               # Custom dictionary word database └── init.lua                            # Project entry file from where everything is initialized

-## Installation

-1. Install `packer` using `git clone --depth 1 https://github.com/wbthomason/packer.nvim ~/.local/share/nvim/site/pack/packer/start/packer.nvim`
-2. Open `nvim` and run `PackerSync`
-3. Restart `nvim`

 ## Notes

 -   When changing node version with `nvm`, all global `NPM` packages have to be reinstalled.